FabianSiegmann/HeatRacingGroupDraw/README.md

 # HeatRacingGroupDraw
 In this repository, we present a method that allocates a certain number of drivers into a certain number of groups over a certain number of rounds.
+This procedure will be used for creating the group and kart draw at the German Indoor Kart Championship (https://www.gikc.de/).

 The method is based on an initial randomly distributed group assignment, which is then optimized in a way that "multiple meetings" of the same competitors are minimized.